dubinsky/dubinsky/types/lambda-calculus.md

 ### Encodings ###

 We can (and will eventually) _extend_ the calculus by adding new term forms together with the corresponding reduction rules.
-It is possible to _encode_ common types and data structures in the untyped lambda calculus.
+It is also possible to _encode_ common types and data structures in the untyped lambda calculus:

 identity: I = λx.x